 Effective storage is a part of food security which is often dependent on technical infrastructures not available in underdeveloped or conflict-affected areas.
 Fenik is an effective, scalable, electricity-free, mobile-refrigeration solution.
 By solely using water, Fenik creates low-cost, easily portable food coolers that address the problem of food storage in extreme environments and places that have no electricity.

 PDS Digital Identity

 Iraq’s largest social safety net, PDS, distributes flour, rice, oil and sugar, but its paper-based system results in errors and gaps in service delivery.
-PDS Digital Identity proposes to develop a “myPDS” mobile app to provide a digital identity for citizens, which can help prioritize aid delivery to the most vulnerable, and allow citizens to self update personal information on Iraq’s national ID system, further providing potential for interoperability in the administration of other social, health or resource distributions.
+Tamwini - My Food Ration proposes to develop a “myPDS” mobile app to provide a digital identity for citizens, which can help prioritize aid delivery to the most vulnerable, and allow citizens to self update personal information on Iraq’s national ID system, further providing potential for interoperability in the administration of other social, health or resource distributions.

 Roambee is a global Internet of Things (IoT) data company that puts you in control of your things on demand — goods, equipment, or valuable assets — located indoors, outdoors, and in-transit.
-Roambee is impacting cost and risk for hundreds of enterprises in manufacturing, logistics, supply chain, transportation, finance and aerospace by addressing “sensing” to “making sense” to “acting upon” their data.Photo: WFP/Hukomat Khan
+Roambee is positively impacting cost and risk for hundreds of enterprises in manufacturing, logistics, supply chain, transportation, finance and aerospace.
+It now aims to use that same technology to help WFP's supply chain reduce inefficiencies and end hunger.Photo: WFP/Hukomat Khan

-Sponsor the Innovation Accelerator event in Silicon Valley.
-Contact us for more details.
+Sponsor the Innovation Accelerator event in the U.S. Contact us for more details.